Note that terms in bold type in the definitions are themselves glossary items.

 non-admitted patient: A patient who receives care from a recognised non-admitted patient service/clinic of a hospital, including emergency departments and outpatient clinics.

-non-fatal burden: Quantified impact on a population of ill health due to disease or injury.
-Measured as years lived with disability (YLD), which is also sometimes referred to as years of healthy life lost due to disability (YLD).
+non-fatal burden: The quantified impact on a population of ill health due to disease or injury.
+Measured as years lived with disability (YLD), which is also sometimes referred to as years of healthy life lost due to disability (YLL).

 nutrition: The intake of food, considered in relation to the body’s dietary needs.